 Some of the methods for diagnosing vulvar cancer include:

-- Examination of the vulva with a colposcope, which makes it easier to see the lesions of certain diseases (including VIN and vulvar cancer)
+- examination of the vulva with a colposcope (a small microscope), which makes it easier to see the lesions of certain diseases (including VIN and vulvar cancer)

 Treatment for vulvar cancer

-- Chemotherapy – the use of cancer-killing drugs, often in combination.
+- chemotherapy – the use of cancer-killing drugs, often in combination with radiotherapy.
 Chemotherapy can be helpful in controlling secondary cancers because it treats the whole body.
 It may also be used with radiation to increase the effectiveness of radiotherapy.

 When a cure for vulvar cancer isn't possible

 If vulvar cancer has been diagnosed in its later stages, the cancer may have spread to the point where a cure is no longer possible.
 Treatment then focuses on improving quality of life by relieving the symptoms.
 This is called palliative treatment.

 Reducing the risk of vulvar cancer

 It is possible to reduce your risk of vulvar cancer by avoiding known risk factors.

 The most significant risk reduction strategy is to avoid sexually transmissible infections (STIs).
 This is because some STIs (such as herpes and human papillomavirus, including genital warts) cause changes to the cells of the cervix.
 Women who have previously experienced changes to the cells of their cervix are at increased risk of developing VIN, which is the precursor of (comes before) vulvar cancer.